-Infringement notices make it easier for councils to administer, investigate and enforce the Food Act.
+Infringement notices make it easier for councils to administer, investigate and enforce the Act.

-Councils are able to issue infringement notices for certain food safety or hygiene offences.
+Councils can issue infringement notices for certain food safety or hygiene offences.
 This includes a range of offences regarding:

 - failure to store, process, display and transport food